 Thus perseveres the church even until today, whereby our ecumenical commitments have not only granted survival in this treacherous world, but also exemplify our identity in Christ and serve as a testament for guiding the lost toward God’s eternal family.

 We must not forget that at the core of this unity stands Jesus with his work of reconciling humanity to the Creator.
 For without him, contempt and hostility are bound to creep back into our relationships.
 In reality, human nature is not much better than Uruk behaviour.
 A peace sustained by mortal efforts is as feasible as a house built on sand.

 Friction between members of Christ’s family is still inevitable.
 Yet thanks to him, we have a solid foundation upon which conflicts may be resolved.
 The Apostle Paul encouraged the believers of Colossae in the ways of compassion, kindness, humility, gentleness, and patience.
 But in knowing that people are works in progress, he added: “Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you.
 And over all these virtues put on love, which binds them all together in perfect unity.”3

 Jesus invites us to share in the oneness he has with the Father; to abide in him means to commune with God under his profound grace.
 From that, we begin to understand the depth of the Trinitarian harmony and are compelled to extend mercy to those who have stepped on our toes, or worse.
-While the Uruks are doomed to self-destruction through the damage that they inflict on their own kind, we rejoice in a Saviour who has made possible our inheritance of a kingdom of love and unity, a community that will certainly endure forever.
+While the Uruks are doomed to self-destruction through the damage that they inflict on their own kind, we rejoice in the Saviour who has made possible our inheritance of a kingdom of love and unity — one that will certainly endure forever.

 - Mark 3:24 (NIV).